 “In a worse-case scenario, we will have to sell it,” said Toni Amey.

-A sale to collectors or organizations would likely mean the collection will be separated and removed from the Mahoning Valley.
+A sale to collectors or organizations would likely mean the collection would be separated and removed from the Mahoning Valley.
 “We don’t want it to disappear,” Toni said.
 “We don’t want to sell it but that might be our only choice.”

 The Ameys have four children and 15 grandchildren, but all live hundreds of miles away.
 They are not sure where they will move to or if they even will move at this time.
 It depends on when or if the house sells, Toni said, and if they can find a suitable house or lot.